E. Frederic Morrow

 Everett Frederic Morrow (April 20, 1909 – July 19, 1994) was the first African American to hold an executive position at the White House.
 He served President Dwight Eisenhower as Administrative Officer for Special Projects from 1955 to 1961.

 Early life

 Morrow was born in Hackensack, New Jersey.
 Morrow's father was John Eugene Morrow, a library custodian, who became an ordained Methodist minister in 1912, and his mother was Mary Ann Hayes, a former farm worker and maid.
 His grandparents had been enslaved.

 He graduated from Hackensack High School in 1925, where he participated for three years on the school's debate team, serving as its president during his senior year.
 He was a member of Alpha Phi Alpha fraternity.

 His brother, John H. Morrow, was Ambassador to Guinea and American representative to UNESCO.

 Education

-A graduate of the law school of Rutgers University, he attended Bowdoin College from 1926–1930, where he was one of two African American students in attendance.
+A graduate of the law school of Rutgers University, he attended Bowdoin College from 1926 to 1930, where he was one of two African American students in attendance.
 Morrow had to return home before graduating to assist his family.
 (Bowdoin awarded him an honorary LL.D. degree in 1970.)